-Portrayal of people with a disability is a growing area of interest for researchers, bloggers, advertisers, television organisations, production companies, disability associations and people with disabilities.
+Portrayal of people with disability is a growing area of interest for researchers, bloggers, advertisers, television organisations, production companies, disability associations and people with disability.
 This section provides a range of links, contacts and useful resources and is arranged under headings relating to the main sections of the website.

-- If you need some help on how is the best way to talk about and involve people with disabilities our Attitude Foundation guidelines for content writers are a good starting point.
+- If you need some help on how is the best way to talk about and involve people with disability our Attitude Foundation guidelines for content writers are a good starting point.

 - Our annual reports and other corporate documents are in the About Us section

 - International advocacy and research into media portrayal of people with disability Global Alliance for Disability in Media and Entertainment

 - Commissioned by the Ruderman Family Foundation, Murder coverage of people with disabilities by their caregivers is an analysis of the media reporting of over 200 murder cases involving people with disability in North America between 2011-2015.

 - From Alison Wilde’s 2007 study of disability in UK soap operas that disabled characters tend to act as a counterpoint and reference point for normal characters and that disability is usually involved in a melodramatic way that emphasises difference.

 Disability on TV